Building BDA's eAuction Platform

 Design and Technical Considerations

-Even though the platform looks straightforward, making it feel simple took a lot of deliberate choices.
+A lot of deliberate choices went into keeping the platform easy to use and extendible.
 From an implementation perspective, the focus was on simplicity and robustness.
-The platform is built as a React app and intentionally kept lightweight: no backend, no complicated services.
+The platform is built as a React app and intentionally kept lightweight: no backend or complicated services.

 Map implementation (street, satellite, and boundaries)